 - Ever since it was enforced in Tripura, the Act, as per its provisions, was reviewed and extended after every six months.

 - Local rights groups and political parties in Tripura had described the act as “draconian” and wanted it repealed since it was oppressing the tribal population of Tripura.

-- In May 2015, the Government of Tripura withdrew AFSPA after 18 years due to the consistent dip in the insurgent activities.
+- In May 2015, AFSPA was withdrawn after 18 years from Tripura due to the consistent dip in insurgent activities.
 The government religiously conducted the six months review as per the Supreme Court guidelines of 1998 and on seeing the reduced militant activity and normal functioning of the region decided to withdraw AFSPA.

 - The state of Manipur was first given ‘disturbed area’ status in 1980.
-This was done to combat four insurgent groups which were active in the state at that time.
+This was done to combat four insurgent groups that were active in the state at that time.

 - The primary role of the Army in Manipur is to engage in counter-insurgency operations.
 The state shares a border with the Republic of Myanmar, from where several terrorist outfits operate.